 Choosing a suitable vessel is such an important part of creating the whole arrangement.
 It’s funny; flowers actually do look their best in vessels designed for flower arranging.
 Urns, mantel vases, rose bowls.
 When I started out I arranged in anything - buckets, random pots, saucepans, you name it.
 When I look back at those photographs sometimes the arrangement was okay (more often than not it was dreadful), but the vessel was all wrong - too wide, too shallow, too bright, too rustic.
 It’s hard to find the right vases, because flower arranging isn’t really a ‘thing’ anymore.
 Maybe it’s having a bit of a comeback at the moment but people aren’t producing affordable, great vases that are specifically for flower arranging.
 Try finding beautiful, practical containers that you can buy in bulk for weddings, for example.
 (Which probably explains the trend for mismatched vintage glass and antiques.)
 We’ve been through phases of collecting old silver, brass, pewter, Wedgwood porcelain.
 We've commissioned our own version of the mantel vase, thrown and glazed for us by a potter deep in the Cambrian mountains (whose mother was a renowned arranger in her time) and is sensational to arrange in - grey, with rust-coloured freckles, the shape of a Gaultier bustier.
 The top lip dipped at the centre like a cleavage, allowing for flowers to spill out.
 Twin handled.
 Footed.
 I should order more, because they're worth driving hours to the remotest valley in Wales for.
 Glass vases, unless for massed arrangements or sculptural displays of branches, are too modern and ordinary for our style.
 No-one wants a gloriously curated arrangement in an Ikea pot.

-So we're buying up more vessels that are currently unfashionable simply because traditional flower arranging is so out of favour, and we're going to use them in the ways they were intended, albeit in a looser fashion.
+So we've been buying up more vessels that are currently unfashionable simply because traditional flower arranging is so out of favour, and we're going to use them in the ways they were intended, albeit in a looser fashion.
 I know you're sceptical but the cornucopias will be divine, you'll see.
-And I still think the Hogarth Curve could be completely magical, if it were done right (though I don’t see any way around the use of foam for that one).
-Goal for this summer: bring back the Hogarth Curve.
+And I still think the Hogarth Curve could be completely magical, if done right (though I don’t see any way around the use of foam for that one).
+Goal for this summer: bring back the Hogarth Curve!